BaristaBandits/AlphaZip/README.md

 Procedure:

-Install the requirements ensuring that there are no dependency conflicts Compress any text file you have by using the compress.py code Change the path variable to the required file's path For PDFs utilise the read_PDF function to first extract the text from PDF to a text file and then proceed to compress the text file as illustrated in the code
+Install the requirements using pip install -r requirements.txt Compress any text file you have by using the compress.py code Change the path variable to the required file's path For PDFs utilise the read_PDF function to first extract the text from PDF to a text file and then proceed to compress the text file as illustrated in the code